 Attention: Stephen C. Schneider

+Contact Person:

+Phone:

 Method of Delivery.
 Routine communications, including statements and payments, shall be considered as duly delivered when deposited in the United States mail by registered, certified or ordinary mail.
 All other communications shall, when personally delivered or mailed, be effective upon actual receipt and, when sent by facsimile transmission, be effective upon actual receipt if received during the recipient’s normal business hours or at the beginning of the recipient’s next business day after receipt if not received during the recipient’s normal business hours.